Renault Rafale, the SUV coupe makes its debut. Dimensions, engines and technical characteristics - Breaking Latest News

 Rafale is the third high-end crossover SUV model from Renault.
-After Austral, the Espace (that is, the family version and size XL of Austral).
+After Southern, Space (i.e. the family version and size XL of Austral).
 However, compared to these two models, the front end and the handle change (the interior however remains practically the same for these three cars based on the same CMP D/E platform.

 Furthermore, with Rafale, the new stylistic language desired by Gilles Vidal, the brand’s new chief designer, makes its debut, who intends to be more avant-garde through bolder lines but in the same way in step with the times, with the intention of offering a car that, over the years, will never go out of fashion.
 However, the stylistic references already seen on the new Espace and Austral do not escape, with the most substantial differences that can be seen in the front part, where the nose is of a new concept and specially designed for the new Rafale.